 Ian Muir, Chair of The Civil Nuclear Police Federation, said: "This is very long overdue...
 We certainly welcome the review regarding the use of force in respect of firearms and driving.
 The CNC have already been sent a pro forma to complete asking for stats for the last three years in respect of this.

 He added: "The time taken for IOPC and internal investigations is a cause for concern.
-It is a time of high stress for the officers under investigation and this needs to be streamlined but off course without the officers losing their protection from Police Regulations. he increase in stress absences over the years is a grave cause for concern and needs ot be addressed.
+It is a time of high stress for the officers under investigation and this needs to be streamlined but of course without the officers losing their protection from Police Regulations.
+The increase in stress absences over the years is a grave cause for concern and needs to be addressed.

 "The balance of probabilities is not a good level in respect of misconduct when it could potentially be a job loser."